discos/doc/user/medicina/Backend.rst

 values.

 .. warning:: At present, integration time is equal to **10 seconds**.
-   Shorter integrations will be available in the future.
+   Shorter integrations might be available in the future.
 Data transfer requires about **2 seconds** for each integration, thus take this overhead into consideration when estimating how long your schedules are going to last.